Skip to Content

 Pin this Weight Watchers banana bread recipe for later.

-Would you like a reminder of this low calorie banana bread?
-Just pin this image to one of your clean eating boards on Pinterest so that you can easily find it later.
+Would you like a reminder of this low-calorie banana bread?
+Pin this image to one of your clean eating boards on Pinterest so that you can easily find it later.

 Weight Watchers Banana Bread - Old Fashioned Banana Oatmeal Bread